-Fig. 7.
-Leg trajectory of the dynamic walking, expressed by phase portrait, in the case of $\mathbf{k}v = (150, 150, 150)$.
+We set $\mathbf{k}v = (150, 150, 150)$.

-each one is changing by Style I - > Style III - > Style V with a period of 0.9[s].
 Figure.
-6 (b) is foot trajectory on the ground.
+8 is the head trajectory of y-coordinate (walking direction) and z-coordinate (upright direction) values that are normalized by body height.
+Figure.
+8 (a) shows that the robot is walking forward with a distance of 0.6 (body height) in 10[s], (b) shows that the head height is decreasing during walking from 1 to 0.85 (body height), and the height has been retained during walking.
+Figure.
+9 (a) shows how walking style changes in this situation.
+It is a rhythmic motion that each one is changing by Style I - Style III-> Style V with a period of 0.9[s].
+Figure.
+9 (b) is foot trajectory on the ground.
 We can calculate the average length of one walking step is about 0.145 body height.
 Figure.
-7 shows the leg trajectory expressed by phase portrait: the relation of thigh angle (the angle between two legs) and its velocity.
+10 shows the leg trajectory expressed by phase portrait: the relation of thigh angle (the angle between two legs) and its velocity.
 Since the initial posture is thigh angle is 0[rad], the single line from 0[rad] to 0.9[rad] represents the first step of the walking that performed by one leg, then the other leg follows but does not move over the first one, so the thigh angle decreased to about 0.6[rad].
 Then another walking cycle starts, first step is from 0.6[rad] to 1.2[rad], second step from 1.2[rad] return to about 0.6[rad], the following gaits appeared in the same manner.